pgb028/Mod2ETH/README.md

 # FUNCTION FRONT-END

-This NodeJS program demonstrates an ETH atm using Metamask Wallet.
+This NodeJS program demonstrates an ETH Withdrawal and Deposit using Metamask Wallet.

 ## Description